 Connecting S3 data source through AWS Glue and AWS Athena:

-In this scenario, AWS Glue works in tandem with Athena for the creation of a data catalog out of the data it receives from the S3 bucket.
-The data catalog contains the schema for the source data such as column names, data type, and source name.
+In this scenario, AWS Glue works in tandem with Athena to create a data catalog from the data received from the S3 bucket.
+The data catalog contains the schema for the source data, including column names, data types, and source names.

-Aws Glue set up a crawler in its environment to crawl the data regularly from the data source on schedule or demand.
-The glue classifier identifies the data format and assigns the appropriate data type for all the columns which are also mutable, later, the metadata is stored in the Glue catalog.
+AWS Glue sets up a crawler in its environment to regularly crawl data from the data source either on a schedule or on demand.
+The Glue classifier identifies the data format and assigns the appropriate data type to all the columns, which are mutable.
+The metadata is then stored in the Glue catalog.

-This schema information also appears in Athena and allows us to perform custom queries on the data that is physically present in the S3 bucket.
-Therefore, connecting the Athena data source from Quicksight allows us to query the data present in S3 regardless of the format.
-It eventually eliminates the risk of having the entire S3 data imported into spice, instead, the direct query is applied to the S3 data via Athena catalog to retrieve the preferred columns with the required data transformation applied.
+This schema information also appears in Athena, allowing us to perform custom queries on the data physically stored in the S3 bucket.
+By connecting the Athena data source to QuickSight, we can query the data present in S3, regardless of its format.
+This approach eliminates the need to import the entire S3 data into SPICE.
+Instead, a direct query is applied to the S3 data via the Athena catalog, retrieving the preferred columns with the required data transformations applied.

 Connecting S3 data source through AWS Athena

-In this approach, based on the information in the S3 data source, tables and schema information are added manually in Athena.
-Since AWS glue is not involved here to automatically identify the metadata information of S3 files, the cost of running the glue is eliminated.
-Moreover, unlike the AWS glue, the configurations are performed manually but are not limited to anything that glue does automatically.
+In this approach, based on the information in the S3 data source, tables and schema information are manually added in Athena.
+Since AWS Glue is not involved to automatically identify the metadata of S3 files, the cost of running Glue is eliminated.
+Moreover, unlike AWS Glue, the configurations are performed manually, but there are no limitations to what can be configured, providing more flexibility compared to Glue’s automatic processes.

 The columns can be added either individually or in bulk after creating the database and tables in Athena.
-Similarly, the data format is also selected manually as what is there in the S3 data source.
+Similarly, the data format is manually selected to match the format present in the S3 data source.

-In addition, Partitioning is also supported in Athena for the efficient querying of data.
-Like the previous approach, both the direct query and spice modes are enabled for the Athena data source from Quicksight.
+In addition, partitioning is supported in Athena for efficient querying of data.
+Similar to the previous approach, both direct query and SPICE modes are enabled for the Athena data source in QuickSight.

-In conclusion, a direct connection to the S3 data source always imports the data into spice and the direct query isn’t applicable.
-When connecting to Athena in QuickSight you have the option of using Direct Query or importing into SPICE.
-You also get the ability to use Custom SQL with Athena, so can do some data transformations too.
-Lastly, Athena supports querying Parquet, Avro, etc whereas you cannot import Parquet files using the direct S3 connection.
+In conclusion, a direct connection to the S3 data source always imports the data into SPICE, and direct query is not applicable.
+When connecting to Athena in QuickSight, you have the option to use either Direct Query or import the data into SPICE.
+You also gain the ability to use Custom SQL with Athena, allowing for data transformations.
+Lastly, Athena supports querying Parquet, Avro, and other formats, whereas Parquet files cannot be imported using the direct S3 connection.